kvernnn/WILDLANDS/README.md

 - **Biodiversity Disruption:** Move one of your tokens to an adjacent non-home-terrain tile, then forage there.
 You cannot take a separate **Forage** action this turn.
 - **Takeover (Powerful):** Choose a tile occupied by your tokens and destroy one other player's structure on that tile.
 Include no more than one copy in the deck.
 - **Scavenging:** Choose a tile you occupy.
 Steal **1 resource** from each other player with tokens on that tile.
-- **Sponging (Powerful):** Until the start of your next turn, whenever another player forages, gain matching resources, to a maximum of **3 total resources** gained through this card.
+- **Sponging (Powerful) (Secret):** Until the start of your next turn, whenever another player forages, you may choose to reveal this card to gain matching resources.
 Include no more than one copy in the deck.
 - **Home-building:** The next structure you build this turn costs **1 fewer resource**.
-- **Not in My House!:** Until the start of your next turn, whenever another player builds on a tile matching your primary terrain, take **1 resource of their choice** from them.
+- **Not in My House!
+(Secret):** Until the start of your next turn, whenever another player builds on a tile matching your primary terrain, take **1 resource of their choice** from them.
 - **Flood:** One Plains or Forest tile becomes impassable until the start of your next turn.
 Tokens already there may remain.
 - **Wildfire (Powerful):** Destroy all unfortified structures on one Forest tile.
 Include no more than one copy in the deck.
 - **Rockslide:** One Highlands tile cannot be entered until the start of your next turn.
+- **Moving Day!:** Destroy up to 2 structures.
+Pay 2 food for each structure destroyed.
+You may target your own structures.
+- **Bolster:** Fortify up to 2 structures.
+Pay 1 food.
+You may target other players' structures
+- **Abandon:** Choose a tile containing a structure and the matching animal.
+Move all tokens of that animal to an adjacent tile.
+Pay 2 food.
+You may target other player's animal tokens,

 #### Species Ability Cards